 Adrian Newman-Tancredi, PhD, DSc

-Dr. Newman-Tancredi has over 20 years' experience of neuroscience research and drug discovery.
-Prior to joining Neurolixis, he was Director of Neurobiology and Project Manager at Pierre Fabre Laboratories where he led multi-disciplinary programs that identified and characterized novel antipsychotics, antidepressants and analgesics.
+Dr. Newman-Tancredi has over 25 years' experience of neuroscience research and drug discovery.
+Prior to co-founding Neurolixis, he was Director of Neurobiology and Project Manager at Pierre Fabre Laboratories where he led multi-disciplinary programs that identified and characterized novel antipsychotics, antidepressants and analgesics.
 Prior to Pierre Fabre, Dr. Newman-Tancredi led a molecular pharmacology group at the Servier Research Institute where he was responsible for screening of NCEs and investigating signal transduction mechanisms of monoamine receptors.
 Drugs characterized in the course of Dr. Newman-Tancredi's work include milnacipran (Savella ®), piribedil (Trivastal ®), agomelatine (Valdoxan ®), levomilnacipran (Fetzima ®) and befiradol (NLX-112).
 In addition, Dr. Newman-Tancredi managed the program that led to the discovery of the serotonergic "biased agonist", F15599 (NLX-101).